stats285/stats285.github.io/elasticluster_tutorial/elasticlusterjob-tutorial.md

 # Step 2.A: Miscellaneous Bugs on Ubuntu

-- If you're running into issues with random characters (like newlines) being inserted in your shell session, run the command `setterm -repeat off`
+- If you're running into issues with random characters (like newlines) being inserted in your shell session, start the VM and run the command `setterm -repeat off`
 - If you're having trouble running `apt`, run the following command in your VM to set your nameserver in `/etc/resolv.conf`(some ISP's forwarding rules don't support DNS on your VM): `echo "sudo sed -i 's/nameserver.*/nameserver 8.8.8.8/g' /etc/resolv.conf" >> ~/.bashrc && source ~/.bashrc`

 # Step 3: Enable SSH on your Ubuntu VM